STS-68: October 4, 1994 (Flight Day 5)

+October 5, 1994 (Flight Day 6)

-On Wednesday, 5 October 1994 at 8 am CDT, STS-68 MCC Status Report # 9 reports: Space Radar Laboratory scientists received some images of Japan, near the location of Monday nights earthquake, but any evidence of the natural disaster was not immediately noticeable.
+On Wednesday, October 5, 1994, at 8 am CDT, STS-68 MCC Status Report # 9 reports: Space Radar Laboratory scientists received some images of Japan, near the location of Monday nights earthquake, but any evidence of the natural disaster was not immediately noticeable.
 Other radar observations during the night included studies of other volcanoes including Mt.
 Pinatubo in the Philippines, Cotopaxi in Ecuador, and Teide in the Canary Islands.

 Radar images processed on the ground included images of Pasadena, California, with sufficient clarity make the Rose Bowl distinguishable, as well as images of Washington State and Yellowstone National Park, both showing scars from forest fires.

 During the night, the crew reported a missing thermal tile around one of the overhead windows of the orbiter.
 The tile apparently came off recently since crew members look out the window often to perform the visual observations that accompany radar operations.
 Flight controllers report that, while the tile is missing, the underlying thermal blanket is still intact.

 Astronaut Linda Godwin, who served as the payload commander on the first Space Radar Laboratory mission in April, briefed the crew from the payload control room about 4:30 am Wednesday, commemorating the tenth anniversary of Challengers 41-G mission, which carried the Spaceborne Imaging Radar (SIR-B) and the Measurement of Air Pollution by Satellite (MAPS).
 She also noted the first flight aboard a Shuttle of that radar-imaging equipment on Columbia in November 1981.

-On Wednesday, 5 October 1994 at 4 pm CDT, STS-68 MCC Status Report # 10 reports: Mission to Planet Earth observations by Endeavour's payload bay radar instruments were being suspended temporarily Wednesday afternoon to save fuel while flight controllers work to fix a minor problem involving the shuttle's small reaction control system jets.
+On Wednesday, October 5, 1994, at 4 pm CDT, STS-68 MCC Status Report # 10 reports: Mission to Planet Earth observations by Endeavour's payload bay radar instruments were being suspended temporarily Wednesday afternoon to save fuel while flight controllers work to fix a minor problem involving the shuttle's small reaction control system jets.

 One of the small rocket engines which help control the pointing of the Shuttle was turned off because of a temperature sensor problem.
 That caused all of the vernier jets, used for delicate pointing control, to be turned off and the larger steering jets to be used.
 The flight control team late Wednesday decided to allow the Shuttle's pointing to vary over a wider range to save thruster fuel while the initial problem was being addressed.
 A software change which will disregard the failed temperature sensor should be in place within 24 hours.
 Radar operations will be resumed once the update is made.

 The radar instruments earlier Wednesday collected images over the Kliuchevskoi volcano in Kamchatka, Russia, which erupted about 8 hours after Endeavour's launch Friday.
 Images also were collected over Yellowstone National Park, Wyo.; Chickasha, Okla.; Ruiz, Columbia; Cuprito, Nevada; Colima, Mexico; the Galapagos Islands and San Juan, Argentina.
 Observations with the Measurement of Air Pollution from Satellite were taken, with one particular target being line fires in British Columbia, Canada.